dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-08 Random Thoughts.md

 Look at the HKR theorem again, identifies $HH$ with derivations.

 When proving stuff about algebras -- try with polynomial algebras first, essentially the simplest case.

+Simplest coalgebra case: divided power algebras (also a Hopf algebra)